Sustainability of the

 At the end of the battery life, the electrolyte is cleaned and is ready to be used as a primary product in the next storage solution (remanufacturing).
 When the entire system is decommissioned, the electrolyte solution is pumped out and simultaneously purified from possible impurities, the level of acidity and the concentrations of the individual constituents are checked, and the electrolyte is pumped into a new system.

 Other positive factors

 In order to be able to use as many components as possible for as long as possible, our CellCube system is designed for reparability and is also very easy to repair.
 You can depend on it: Our technically adept and innovative service team can repair practically anything.
-It is important to us that every CellCube system can be reused for the long term and that its components can remain in the lifecycle for as long as possible.
+It is important to us that every CellCube system can be used for the long term and that its components remain in the lifecycle for as long as possible.

 Furthermore, the CellCube system runs quietly and emits no odors.
 This is yet another factor that differentiates our system from other solutions in energy supply.

 Short distances for greater sustainability

 When it comes to procurement, CellCube places particular importance on regionality, short transportation distances and long-term partnerships characterized by common values and objectives.